TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/_General/Chart.md

 Legacy instrument names:

+- These are not fully documented, as they are not necessarily standard and Feedback just used the 5-fret track layout for all of the ones it supported.

 - `SingleBass` - present in some older charts, but was never actually used in any games and is considered to be unsupported
 - `EnhancedGuitar` - available in Feedback Editor
 - `CoopLead` - available in Feedback Editor